-EIM05280 – Employment income: scale rate expenses payments: accommodation and subsistence payments to employees travelling outside the UK: tables of benchmark rates: examples
+EIM05280 - Employment income: scale rate expenses payments: accommodation and subsistence payments to employees travelling outside the UK: tables of overseas scale rates: examples

-The following examples show how employers may use the HMRC published rates (see EIM05250) to reimburse employees’ accommodation and subsistence expenses for travel outside the UK.
+The following examples show how employers may use the HMRC published rates to reimburse employees’ accommodation and subsistence expenses for travel outside the UK.

 Example 1

-An employee on a business trip to Switzerland arrives in Geneva at 15.00 on Monday and books into a hotel in the city.
-He checks out after breakfast on Thursday and leaves on the 09.00 flight.
-The employer may reimburse the employee as follows:
+An employee on a business trip to Switzerland arrives in Geneva at 3pm on Monday and books into a hotel in the city.
+He checks out after breakfast on Thursday and leaves on the 9am flight.
+The employer may reimburse the employee as follows.

-(Note that payment for the 18 hour period from 15.00 on Wednesday to 09.00 on Thursday is limited to the room rate (203 Swiss Francs) plus the 10 hour rate (114 Swiss Francs))
+(Note that payment for the 18-hour period from 3pm on Wednesday to 9am on Thursday is limited to the room rate (207.5 Swiss Francs) plus the 10-hour rate (117.5 Swiss Francs).)

-Alternatively, if the employer pays for the hotel room direct, or chooses to reimburse the employee’s actual (room only) accommodation expenses, they may use the benchmark rates to pay tax/NIC free subsistence expenses as follows:
+Alternatively, if the employer pays for the hotel room direct, or chooses to reimburse the employee’s actual (room only) accommodation expenses, they may use the benchmark rates to pay tax/NICs free subsistence expenses as follows.

 Example 2

 An employer pays for an employee on a business trip to Canada to stay at a hotel in Toronto for 2 nights on a room only basis.
 The hotel bills the employer direct for the room charge.
-The employee arrives in Canada at 15.00 on Monday and leaves on the 09.00 flight on Wednesday.
-The employer may reimburse the employee’s subsistence expenses as follows:
+The employee arrives in Canada at 3pm on Monday and leaves on the 9am flight on Wednesday.
+The employer may reimburse the employee’s subsistence expenses as follows.

 Example 3

-If the employee had left Brussels between 14.00 and 19.00, reimbursement would have been limited to the over 5 hour rate: 26 euros.
+If the employee had left Brussels between 2pm and 7pm, reimbursement would have been limited to the over 5-hour rate: 27 euros.

-Alternatively, the employer may choose to reimburse the employee’s subsistence expenses using the individual meal rates in place of the over 5 or over 10 hour rates.
+Alternatively, the employer may choose to reimburse the employee’s subsistence expenses using the individual meal rates in place of the over 5-hour or over 10-hour rates.

 Example 4